carpentries-incubator/gap-lesson/_episodes/05-small-groups.md

 ~~~
 {: .source}

-It reports that there is such group of order 105:
+It reports that there is such a group of order 105:

 ~~~
 TestAllOrders(TestOneGroup,128);